Notary Rotary Join | Login

 • Be of good character, integrity and ability

-• Must not have been convicted or pled guilty or nolo contendere to a felony or a lesser offense incompatible with the duties of a notary public during the five-year period preceding the date of application [A felony conviction or a plea of guilty or nolo contendere to a felony OR a commission revocation in the Commonwealth or any other state within the five years prior to application will result in application rejection.
+• Must not have been convicted or pled guilty or nolo contendere to a felony or a lesser offense incompatible with the duties of a notary public during the five-year period preceding the date of application

 The following persons are not eligible to hold the office of notary public:

-• Any person holding any judicial office in the Commonwealth, except the office of Magisterial District Justice.
+• Any person holding any judicial office in the Commonwealth, except the office of Magisterial District Justice

-• A member of the U.S. Congress, and a person holding an office or appointment of profit or trust under the legislative, executive or judiciary departments of the federal government for which he or she receives a salary, fees or perquisites.
+• A member of the U.S. Congress, and a person holding an office or appointment of profit or trust under the legislative, executive or judiciary departments of the federal government for which he or she receives a salary, fees or perquisites

-• Any member of the General Assembly of Pennsylvania.
+• Any member of the General Assembly of Pennsylvania

 Term of Appointment: